CALCampus originates from the Computer Assisted Learning Center (CALC),

 individual learners through the use of computers.

-In 1983, CALC's founder, Margaret Morabito, started investigating the
+In 1983, Morabito started investigating the

 major commercial telecommunications networks and researched the various ways